James-Chun/MKS22X-FinalProject/README.md

 May 31, 2019
 James - Still working on path aesthetics
-      - Image makes image from top left corner so translate to that corner plus more to center onto top middle
+      - Make image from top left corner so translate to that corner plus more to center onto top middle
       - Rotate world to line up with next point (the y-plane is flipped)
       - Then make image